Hi reader! We’ve blinked and the New Year is upon us. Let’s take a moment to look back and recap 2023.

 N&T has been a creative passion project for years, so it’s still hard to believe it’s now my full-time gig.
 Your remakes, comments and kind reviews mean so much, and have enabled me to take this jump.
 Thank you again, and again, and again.

-I’m looking forward to a Q1 recap in a few months time.
-Until then, have a wonderful start to 2024.
+Have a wonderful start to 2024.
 Big hugs, Danijela xx

 No Comments